Child giving her teddy bear a shot

 • Check with your health care provider if you are a person who is moderately or severely immunocompromised.
 You may need additional COVID-19 vaccines.

 COVID-19 vaccine recommendations will be updated as needed.
+Vaccine may be available in the future to protect against different variants.

 How long do COVID-19 vaccines protect people?